chirale/sentry-virtualenv-install/README.md

 6. Migrate https://docs.sentry.io/server/installation/python/#running-migrations

-### Path example
+#### Path example
 - virtualenv in /usr/local/venv/sentry
 - sentry conf in /usr/local/etc/sentry

+## Existing Sentry installation

+If the virtualenv is broken, it can be recreated

-## Recreate virtualenv on system upgrade
+### Recreate virtualenv on system upgrade

 When system libraries are upgraded there could be errors running the existing virtualenv.
-Check install-sentry-911.sh for a custom case to deploy a new virtualenv for an existing Sentry installation, then simply source bin/activate the new virtualenv on start scripts.
+Check install-sentry-911.sh for a custom case to deploy a new virtualenv for an existing Sentry installation, then simply source bin/activate the new virtualenv on start scripts after stopped the old one.